Moonbreaker: Gameplay

-The characters in the game are remisicent of miniatures from tabletop games.
+The characters in the game are reminiscent of miniatures from tabletop games.
 Each character can be painted by the player.
 Moonbreaker features an extensive suite of painting options such as drybrushing, stippling, and airbrushing for players to paint their digital figures.
 The studio also released fully-voiced audio dramas.
-Playeres can listen to these podcasts while they are painting the characters.
-The game would also adopt a season pass model, in which players can gradually unlock in-game currency, paint sets, sticker packs and decals, and other customization items in the game through playing the game and gaining experience.
-Players will also unlock Booster Packs, which can also be purchased through microtransactions.
-These booster packs are the primary way for players to unlock characters.
-Duplicate characters unlocked through Booster Packs are converted to "Merits", which can then be used to craft other locked characters.
+Players can listen to these podcasts while they are painting the characters.
+All existing character units are available to players upon game start.
+Extra paint sets, sticker packs and decals, and other customization items in the game can be unlocked through playing the game and gaining experience.